The People Of Manchester Are Responding To The Concert Attack With Acts Of Kindness

 An estate agent replaced the houses for sale on display with these heartwarming posters.

 In the early hours of the morning, people used the hashtag #RoomForManchester to offer spare rooms.
-Hotels offered to help in any way the could.
+Hotels offered to help in any way they could.
 On Twitter, Andy Leeman thanked one hotel for looking after his 10-year-old niece and her best friend.

 Fiona Rutherford is a reporter for BuzzFeed News and is based in London.